Learn to Hunt

 Image courtesy of the Iowa Geological Survey.

-Because of the potential surface water influences and the types of land use activities in Karst regions, localized shallow groundwater may have increased levels of nitrates, bacteria, pesticides, and potentially other contaminants.
+Because of the potential for surface water influence and the types of land use activities that may take place in Karst regions, localized shallow groundwater may contain infectious bacteria, viruses, agricultural or industrial chemicals, and other hazardous agents.

 In addition, the groundwater flow path through Karst bedrock can be unpredictable.
 This means that some shallow wells in Karst areas may be unaffected by contaminants while other wells show signs of contamination.